 A review group will convene to evaluate applications for scientific and technical merit.
 As part of the initial review, all applications:

 - Will undergo a selection process in which only those applications deemed to have the highest scientific merit, generally the top half of applications under review, will be discussed and assigned a priority score.

-- May receive a second level of review by the review group, which makes the final funding recommendation to the SPS Board of Directors.
+- May receive a second level of review by the review group, which makes the final funding award decision.